Immunology & Serology in Laboratory Medicine - Elsevier eBook on VitalSource (Retail Access Card), 7th Edition

 Elsevier eBook on VitalSource - Access Card

 Building on a solid foundation of knowledge and skills, this classic text from trusted author Mary Louise Turgeon clearly explains everything from basic immunologic mechanisms and serologic concepts to the theory behind procedures performed in the lab.
-This go-to resource prepares you for everything from mastering automated techniques to understanding immunoassay instrumentation and disorders of infectious and immunologic origin.
-Packed with learning objectives, review questions, step-by-step procedures, and case studies, this text is the key to your success in today’s modern laboratory environment.
+This go-to resource prepares students for everything from mastering automated techniques to understanding immunoassay instrumentation and disorders of infectious and immunologic origin.
+Packed with learning objectives, review questions, step-by-step procedures, and case studies, this text is the key to your students’ success in today’s modern laboratory environment.

 - Procedural protocols help you transition from immunology theory to practical aspects of the clinical lab.